Classes and Workshops

 What to expect:

-No previous experience is required.
 Everyone 16+ welcome.
-Whether you're a beginner or further along on your carving journey, you can expect to feel inspired by those around you and empowered by this slyly subversive and powerfully democratic craft.
+Whether you're a beginner/intermediate carver or further along on your carving journey, you can expect to feel inspired by those around you and empowered by this slyly subversive and powerfully democratic craft.

-Participants can expect to be supported in their explorations of a number of techniques and approaches; safe tool use, spoon layout and design, roughing out blanks, finish carving, and treating completed spoons.
+This is an untaught event, however participants can expect to be supported and supervised in their explorations of a number of techniques and approaches; safe tool use, spoon layout and design, roughing out blanks, finish carving, and treating completed spoons.

 What to bring:

--Your own lunch if you wish or tasty teas and snacks to share.
+- Your own lunch if you wish or try the onsite cafe for tasty teas, coffee and snacks

--Do you have a green (fresh) branch or limb from a tree you'd like to share?
+- Do you have a green (fresh) branch or limb from a tree you'd like to share (min 4" diameter)?
 Please bring it along!

 Cancellation policy